MandarAcharekar/Tic-tac-toe/README.md

 # Tic-tac-toe
-A simple GUI based  multiplayer game in python
+A simple text based  multiplayer game in python